Procedure for Managing an ATIPP Request

-The IAPP Office manages ATIPP requests in accordance with the ATIPP Act and regulations.
-The IAPP Office receives applications, processes the application fees, ensures legislative timelines are met, develops fee estimates (where applicable), prepares records for disclosure, consults with Unit heads and others, as appropriate, and issues decision letters to applicants.
+The IAP Office manages ATIPP requests in accordance with the ATIPP Act and regulations.
+The IAP Office receives applications, processes the application fees, ensures legislative timelines are met, develops fee estimates (where applicable), prepares records for disclosure, consults with Unit heads and others, as appropriate, and issues decision letters to applicants.

 Authority for decision-making is set out in Decision-making under ATIPPA: Delegation of Authority.

-The IAPP Office responds to the Office of the Information and Privacy Commissioner [the Commissioner] when that office investigates complaints and requests for review.
+The IAP Office responds to the Office of the Information and Privacy Commissioner [the Commissioner] when that office investigates complaints and requests for review.